youssef-el-atmani/MDN-Based-Projects/projects/prepare.md

 > [!IMPORTANT]
 > You should create something meaningful, either do it by your own, or use some AI tool to help you.\
 > The most important stuffs here and the thing **that you should focus on the most** is using the **stuffs** you have learned, the **story part** add a gentle touch to the process, so that you avoid boredom, and to stay motivated.

+### Define the general topic

+Choose a topic that looks relevant to the stuffs you want to implement

+### Draw the highlights

+If the project include some content, and mostly it will, break the content topic to small parts, and then use AI tools to generate content for you.

+## Prepare meta data

+- Write a description for the project
+- choose a favicon
+- Keep truck of the attributions